keymanapp/keyman/windows/src/desktop/help/advanced/text_services_framework.md

 ## What applications support TSF?

-TSF is supported by a wide range of software and Windows components.
+TSF is supported by a range of software and Windows components.
+This includes: MS Office Applications, Firefox, Adobe Create Cloud Apps, Notepad in Windows 11